 - For the purpose of these awards, a “course paper” could involve a literature review, research proposal, empirical research, theoretical analysis, or other substantial work product produced within the course.
 Such papers are typically, but not always, submitted at the end of the semester and worth a significant portion of the student’s grade in the course.
 For graduate students, this work could include a thesis chapter or a final thesis or internship paper.

-- Undergraduate paper submissions should be sent to Dr. Samantha Kwan (firstname.lastname@example.org)
+- Undergraduate paper submissions should be sent to Dr. Maria A. Monserud (email@example.com).

-- Graduate paper submissions should be sent to Dr. Amanda Baumle (email@example.com).
+- Graduate paper submissions should be sent to Dr. Scott Savage (firstname.lastname@example.org).